richibrics/IoTuring/README.md

 ### HomeAssistant demo

-Your computer will show in HomeAssistant as a single Device, so all your entities will be grouped together.
+Your computer will show up in HomeAssistant as a single Device, so all your entities will be grouped together.
 The device will also have some properties like connectivity and battery status.

 You can see how your device will appear under the Devices section in Home Assistant in the following GIF (wait until it's loaded):